laurakond/Artly/README.md

   - Bid edit/delete feature
   - Save artwork feature
   - Profile edit/delete
-  - Follow other users feature
+  - Follow users feature
-- Upon an attempt to access any of these the following will happen:
+- Upon an attempt to access any of these, the following will happen:
   - If an unregistered user attempts to access any of the restricted pages by typing in the url link to the browser (i.e. artwork edit form url), they will be taken back to the main page view.
   - I have used React framework to ensure that restricted content/feature is not accessible to unregistered users, thus minimising any errors or access breach.
   - I have used conditional rendering to ensure that certain functionality is not available depending on the state of the feature.